Meet the Team

 John is an experienced Software Developer and enjoys developing custom solutions in an ever-evolving technological space.
 John also ensures best practices and technologies are used to help keep CCRE systems agile and adaptive to change.

-Role: John is the Administrator of CCRE REDCap systems, web site architect and software developer across the team.
+Role: John is the Administrator of CCRE REDCap systems and software developer across the team.

 Business Analyst